Corporate Governance and Compensation Report

 Duration of the mandate and term of office of the head auditor

-The shareholders’ meeting held on 12 April 2021 elected PricewaterhouseCoopers (PwC) as external auditor of VZ Holding and VZ Group for the 2021 financial year.
+The shareholders’ meeting held on 8 April 2024 elected PricewaterhouseCoopers (PwC) as external auditor of VZ Holding and VZ Group for the 2024 financial year.
 PwC has held this mandate since 2012, and Beat Rütsche has been the head auditor since 2019.
-He assumed the mandate in 2019 and may exercise it for another four years before the legally required rotation is due.
+He passed this mandate to Stefan Keller with the 2024 annual financial statements.
+Stefan Keller may exercise this mandate for seven years until the legally required rotation is due.

 Auditing fee